Christian O'Connell: Television career

 O'Connell has appeared as a guest on a BBC2 sports show with Dickie Davies as one of the fellow guests.
-In 2003, Christian replaced Chris Moyles on Channel 5's Live With... show and went on to present trivia show "Pub Ammo" in 2004 on the same channel.
-In 2005 he also appeared on BBC2's Eggheads quiz show with Chris Smith, Roque Segade-Vieito and an Xfm listener as the other panelists on his (losing) team.
-He has also narrated Channel 4's Rock School.

-In May 2006, O'Connell fronted Sunday Service; a Chris Evans style Sunday evening show on Sky One.
-In June 2006, O'Connell started his own world cup show, World Cuppa on ITV4.
+In 2003, O'Connell replaced Chris Moyles on Channel 5's Live With... show and went on to present the trivia show "Pub Ammo" in 2004 on the same channel.
+On 7 August 2004, O'Connell became the second person to host the BBC Radio 5 Live show Fighting Talk, following the departure of Johnny Vaughan.
+He also appeared on BBC2's Eggheads quiz show in 2005.
+In May 2006, O'Connell fronted Sunday Service; a Sunday evening show on Sky One.
+In June 2006, O'Connell started World Cuppa on ITV4.

 In November 2006, he appeared on the BBC TV gameshow The Weakest Link.
-The show, recorded in early November, was shown at Christmas 2006.
-O'Connell admitted on his breakfast show that he went out in the 3rd round after being voted off by his fellow contestants.
-He blames this on his ridiculous answer to the question "Which has more legs than the other?
-A dog or a duck?"
-O'Connell answered "Neither, it's a trick question, they have the same".
-O'Connell appeared as a guest in a September 2008 episode of Loose Women and Ready Steady Cook to promote his book, and was reminded of his previous Weakest Link ordeal by Zoe Tyler.
-He later appeared a second time on a Radio DJ special in mid-2009, but fared much better, being voted off in Round 7.
-In February 2010, O'Connell appeared as a presenter, commentator and interviewer for the British Association of Mixed Martial Arts (BAMMA), in a similar role to the UFC's Joe Rogan.
-He then went on to host BT Sports Beyond the Octagon.
+O'Connell went out in the 3rd round after being voted off by his contestants.
+O'Connell appeared as a guest in a September 2008 episode of Loose Women and Ready Steady Cook to promote his book.
+He later appeared a second time on a Radio DJ special in mid-2009, being voted off in Round 7.
+In February 2010, O'Connell appeared as a presenter, commentator and interviewer for the British Association of Mixed Martial Arts (BAMMA).

-He has appeared on Never Mind the Buzzcoks, 5th Gear, MTV Countdown, Pointless, Win Lose or Draw. and Channel 4 Racing.

-O'Connell was the inspiration behind the character Jed Maxwell, the crazed fan in an episode of I'm Alan Partridge.

-On 18 January 2015, O'Connell hosted An Evening with Top Gear live on the official Top Gear YouTube channel where he interviewed James May, Richard Hammond and Jeremy Clarkson about their then-upcoming 22nd series of the show.

-On 17 October 2017, O'Connell took part on The Chase, but failed to make it past the first round before being eliminated from the game.

-In May 2019, he made a brief cameo in the long running Australian sitcom Neighbours.
+O'Connell returned to Radio 5 Live on Sunday mornings from September 2009, presenting The Christian O'Connell Solution.
+From 10 January 2010, it was replaced by 7 Day Sunday.
+From January 2011, he presented the Saturday morning 9:00–11:00 on Radio 5 Live, standing in for Danny Baker.
+On 18 January 2015, O'Connell hosted An Evening with Top Gear live on the official Top Gear YouTube channel, where he interviewed James May, Richard Hammond, and Jeremy Clarkson about their then-upcoming 22nd series of the show.
+On 17 October 2017, O'Connell took part in The Chase.
+In May 2019, he made a brief cameo in the Australian sitcom Neighbours.
+In 2020, O'Connell reached the third round of the BBC series Masterchef with his dish Cheval En Croute.